 The global PCB industry is highly fragmented and intensely competitive, trends that we believe will continue.
 The global PCB industry is characterized by rapidly changing technology, frequent new product introductions and rapidly changing customer requirements.
 We compete principally in the market for complex, flex-rigid multi-layer PCBs.
-In the Israeli market we mainly compete with PCB Technologies Ltd. and major PCB exporters, mainly from South East Asia, North America and Europe.
-In the European market we mainly compete with Advanced Circuit Boards NV (Belgium), AT&S Austria Technologie & Systemtechnik AG (Austria), Dyconex and Cicro (Switzerland), Graphics, Exception PCB and Invotee (United Kingdom), Cistelaier and Somacis (Italy), Schoeller-Electronics GmbH (formerly Ruwel Werke GmbH) (Germany) and certain other German companies.
-In the North American market we mainly compete with TTM, Inc. (previously known as DDi Corp and Viasystems), KCA Electronics Inc., Lenthor Engineering, Printed Circuits, Inc., Teledyne.
+In the Israeli market, we mainly compete with major PCB exporters, mainly from South East Asia, North America and Europe, and the Israeli firm PCB Technologies Ltd. In March 2018, it was reported that PCB Technologies signed an agreement with a local fund for significant investment in PCB Technologies Ltd. which could improve its competitiveness.
+In the European market we mainly compete with Advanced Circuit Boards NV (Belgium), AT&S Austria Technologie & Systemtechnik AG (Austria), Dyconex and Cicor (Switzerland), Graphics, Exception PCB and Invotec (United Kingdom), Cistelaier and Somacis (Italy), Schoeller-Electronics GmbH (formerly Ruwel Werke GmbH) (Germany) and certain other German companies.
+In the North American market, we mainly compete with TTM, Inc. (previously known as DDi Corp and Viasystems), KCA Electronics Inc., Lenthor Engineering, Printed Circuits, Inc., Teledyne.
 Many of these competitors have significantly greater financial, technical and marketing resources than us.
-Although capital requirements are a significant barrier to entry for manufacturing complex PCBs, the basic interconnect technology is generally not protected by patents or copyrights.
+Although capital requirements are a significant to entry for manufacturing complex PCBs, the basic interconnect technology is generally not protected by patents or copyrights.
 Our current competition in the rigid PCB segment is mainly from PCB manufacturers in the Far-East (mainly in China), which have substantially lower production costs than us.
 Continued competitive pressures could cause us to lose market share and reduce prices.